FracktalWorks/Julia-Touch-UI-Documentation/README.md

 , to fix this, follow instuction on the following page: https://danct12.github.io/Fix-X11-Forwarding-sudo/ This needs to be done for every session.

-You can run to do this automatically
+You can run to do this automatically with:

 ```
 sudo xauth add $(xauth list $DISPLAY)
 ```